Skip to main content

 • Constraints — prevents conflation of Connect REST endpoints with UI component APIs

-With the MCP server configured, Copilot can additionally call the Connect tools for live endpoint and SDK schema lookups instead of relying on the documentation snapshot alone.
+With the MCP server configured (Option B), Copilot can additionally call the Connect tools for live endpoint and SDK schema lookups instead of relying on the documentation snapshot alone.

 Claude Code setup